Logiqx/wca-ipy/WCA Proposal.md

 Unlike the sports above where people compete directly against each other, WCA age categories do not need to be restricted to precise 5 year bandings and do not require an upper age limit for each category.

-This proposal is to implement categories for 30+, 35+, 40+ right up to 85+.
+This proposal is to implement categories for 30+, 40+, 50+, 60+, 70+ and 80+.

+TODO - How many people are in these categories?

 The existing layout for results / rankings can be retained (rank, person, result, citizen of, competition, result details) but they should only be shown when consent has been given by the competitor.
 The legal reasons surrounding consent are described in the data protection section of this document.